 - Fewer side effects than with the use of rehabilitative drugs

-- May improve the daily functioning of those with mental health disorders
+- It may improve the daily functioning of those with mental health disorders

 - Effective in addressing multiple issues